 Sports’ writing is a freelance option that has garnered much attention in the recent past.
 As a freelance sports writer, you will find many jobs in the market today.
 The culture of freelance work and the scope of its reach have increased; it is now a viable and comfortable option for you.
 Sports writing is in no way a recent development, however the amount of websites that have sprung up, testify that there is much scope in freelance sports writing.
 Sports have always been recorded; sometimes by high profile names, once part of the industry themselves.

 Your reasons for freelancing may vary.
 Extra income, work from home, independence, or the ability to take on multiple tasks; the list continues.
-Whatever your preferences, you can be assured sports writing is a decent career option.
+Whatever your preferences, you can be assured sports content writing is a decent career option.

 Your duties as a freelance sports writer will revolve around content on sport.
 You will create content for editorials, sport magazines, advertisements, newspapers and, increasingly, online forums such as blogs and online magazines.
 Some of the most significant duties that will form part of your work scope include: